h-pal/Predicting-the-Programming-Language-of-StackOverflow-Questions/README.md

-# Auto-tagging-of-StackOverflow-Questions
+# Predicting-the-Programming-Language-of-SatckOverflow-Questions-using-Natural-Language-Processing

-Auto-tagging of StackOverflow questions is a process of predicting programming language of a question.
 I used a LSTM baesd Deep learning model to predict the 16 most popular programming languages of 2019.
 I considered the title and body of a questions to make prediction.
 I used a three layer LSTM network as LSTMs are so effective for sequential dataset and are widely preferred in NLP domain.

 ## Data